KvaroverHeaven/Nephren/README.md

 # Nephren
-The basic downlotader written in Java
+The basic downloader written in Java

-Requestment: Java 15
+Requested: Java 15